microsoft/ell-test-models/README.md

 # Contributing

+This repo is provides data needed by the [ELL Project](https://microsoft.github.io/ELL/ ) testing process.
+The repo contains a subset of the [ELL Models](https://github.com/microsoft/ell-models) that are used by our automated tests.
+As such we do not expect any public contributions to this project.

-This project welcomes contributions and suggestions.
-Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
+In general, most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit https://cla.microsoft.com.